-Using the OR formula in Excel
+Using the OR function in Excel

-OR formula in Excel is pretty useless without combining, or rather nesting, it inside an IF function.
+OR function in Excel is pretty useless without combining, or rather nesting, it inside an IF function.
 This way you can customise your IF formula to give sales teams a bonus if they reach their sales target for at least one month during the first quarter.

 - Add the Text Sales Teams in Cell A1